valeIT/valeIT.github.io/_posts/2015-11-22-check-if-anything-in-the-app-uses-advertiser-identifier.markdown

     grep -r advertisingIdentifier .
     ```

-[Having the . at the end is important, don't delete that!]
+Having the "." at the end is important, don't delete that!
+It tells the OS to start looking from the current folder.